-2 2-06.
+2-06.
 Storms and Floods.

-b.
+- a.
+General.
+Major flood-producing storms over the ACT Basin are usually of the frontal type, occurring in the winter and spring and lasting from two to four days, with their effect on the basin depending on their magnitude and orientation.
+The axes of the frontal-type storms generally cut across the long, narrow basin.
+Frequently, a flood in the lower reaches is not accompanied by a flood in the upper reaches or vice versa.
+Occasionally, a summer storm of hurricane type, such as the storms of July 1916 and July 1994, causes major floods over practically the entire basin.
+However, summer storms are usually of the thunderstorm type with high intensities over small areas producing serious local floods.
+With normal runoff conditions, from five to six inches of intense and general rainfall are required to produce widespread flooding, but on many of the minor tributaries, three to four inches are sufficient to produce local floods. - b.
 Principal Storms.
 During most years, one or more flood events occur in the ACT Basin.
 However, on occasion, significant storms produce widespread flooding or unusually high river stages.
-Generalized descriptions of seven historical storms are presented for reference.
-Those storms are July 1916, December 1919, March 1929, February 1961, July 1994, May 2003, and September 2009.
+Generalized descriptions of eight historical storms are presented for reference.
+Those storms are July 1916, December 1919, March 1929, February 1961, March 1990, July 1994, May 2003, and September 2009.
 These storms represent both the hurricane and frontal types which produce the greatest floods in this area.
-Brief descriptions of the storms are given in the following paragraphs.

-21 1) July 1916.
-The storm of 5 - 10 July 1916 resulted from a tropical hurricane, which formed in the Caribbean Sea and moved northwest across the Gulf of Mexico to enter the 22 United States east of the mouth of the Mississippi River on the evening of 5 July.
-The 23 disturbance continued inland across western Mississippi, turned eastward on the 7th and from 24 the 8th to the 10th moved northeastward across Alabama.
-The heavy precipitation covered a 25 remarkably large area.
-The 9-inch isohyets on the total-storm isohyetal map, shown in Figure 2-26 2, include practically all of Alabama, the northwestern part of Florida, and large areas in 27 28 Mississippi and Georgia.
+Brief descriptions of the storms are given in the following paragraphs. - 1) July 1916.
+The storm of 5 10 July 1916 resulted from a tropical hurricane, which formed in the Caribbean Sea and moved northwest across the Gulf of Mexico to enter the United States east of the mouth of the Mississippi River on the evening of 5 July.
+The disturbance continued inland across western Mississippi, turned eastward on the 7th and from the 8th to the 10th moved northeastward across Alabama.
+The heavy precipitation covered a remarkably large area.
+The 9-inch isohyets on the total-storm isohyetal map, shown in Figure 2-2, include practically all of Alabama, the northwestern part of Florida, and large areas in Mississippi and Georgia.